How Much Will a Hot Tub Increase My Electric Bill?

 how-much-energy-does-a-hot-tub-use

-As we mentioned above, your hot tub electricity cost can significantly vary depending on the different factors that come with your hot tub.
-We think when trying to calculate how much a hot tub costs in electricity it is important to outline all of the factors that can increase your electric bill.
+As we mentioned above, your hot tub’s electricity cost can significantly vary depending on the different factors that come with your hot tub.
+We think when trying to calculate how much a hot tub costs in electricity, it is important to outline all of the factors that can increase your electric bill.

-Factors that affect cost of running a hot tub:
+Factors that affect the cost of running a hot tub:

 • Outdoor climate and temperature (air temp and wind speed)